 We further analyzed different formulations of the aerodynamic conductance (g_a) directly inferred from measurements and from how these are represented in the models evaluated here (FAO-PM, OSEB, TSEB, STIC).
-We inferred the aerodynamic conductance from observations in three different ways:

-- 15 Firstly, we used the Eddy-Covariance measurements of friction velocity (u^) and wind speed (u) to estimate the aerodynamic conductance for momentum $(g{am} = u^{2}/u)$.
+We inferred the aerodynamic conductance from observations in three different ways: firstly, we used the eddy-covariance measurements of friction velocity (u^) and wind speed (u) to estimate the aerodynamic conductance for momentum $(g{am} = u^{2}/u)$.
 We then used the empirical formula by Thom (1972) to calculate the aerodynamic conductance for heat including the excess resistance to heat transfer (Eq.
 5).
 Thirdly, we inferred the aerodynamic conductance from the observed sensible heat flux (H{BRC}) and temperature gradient ($T_s - T_a$) by inverting H{BRC} using Eq.
 (6).
-The FAO- - 20 PM describes the aerodynamic conductance with a simple linear relationship to wind speed.
-OSEB and TSEB estimates the aerodynamic conductance to heat (g{ah}) , while STIC estimates the conductance to water vapor (g{av}) .
+The FAO-PM describes the aerodynamic conductance with a simple linear relationship to wind speed.
+OSEB and TSEB estimates the aerodynamic conductance to heat (g{ab}) , while STIC estimates the conductance to water vapor (g{av}) .
 Thus by comparing these different conductance estimates we assume similarity between the fluxes.

-The different estimates for the aerodynamic conductance are compared to each other in Fig. 10 for the surface and the atmosphere under dry conditions.
-This difference in aerodynamic conductance is partly reproduced by the simple FAO-PM scheme which means that the median wind speed was higher under the drier conditions.
-The temperature-gradient schemes (OSEB and TSEB) reproduce the wet-dry difference rather well, which also use wind speed but rely on MOST similarity and stability correction.
+The different estimates for the aerodynamic conductance are compared to each other in Fig. 10 for midday conditions.
+Although the three observation-based estimates show some variations in the absolute value of the aerodynamic conductance, they consistently showed a significantly greater conductance for dry days compared to wet days, suggesting a stronger aerodynamic exchange between the surface and the atmosphere under dry conditions.
+This difference in aerodynamic conductance is partly reproduced by the simple FAO-PM scheme, which means that the median wind speed was higher under the drier conditions.
+The temperature-gradient schemes (OSEB and TSEB) reproduce the wet-dry difference rather well, and they also use wind speed but rely on Monin-Obukhov similarity theory and stability correction.
+STIC, which does not use wind speed, did not show any significant differences in g{av} between wet and dry conditions.